mattcl/papercode/app/views/pages/home.md

 what I have written here and evaluate how much I've grown (and hopefully I will have changed for the better).
 I don't consider myself to be an expert in my field, but I do consider myself to be opinionated about the "right" way to do things.
 It will amuse me to look back on how my opinions change.

-Perhaps, if you are not my future self, it will amuse you as well.
+I am also a fan of origami.
+I could get all philosophical and tell you about how every fold matters, and how it's the journey, not the destination, but the truth is that it's a cheap hobby, and I have too many expensive ones.
+Also, girls love it, or so I'm told.
+I'll try to fold a different model for each post, if only to serve as something worthwhile for you or my future self to look at if my ramblings turn out to be indecipherable.

 ~ Matt